JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ![An information notification requesting to fill a survey about a plugin](notification_balloon_severity_info.png){width=706}

+##### Custom information icon

-When possible, use a plugin or functionality icon instead of the info icon.
+When possible, use a plugin or functionality icon instead of the <control>Info</control> icon.
 This helps identifing the source of the notification quicker.

 ![Two notifications with dedicated icons instead of the generic info icon: database connection found with the database icon and suggested plugins found with the generic plugin icon](notification_balloon_plugin_icon.png){width=706}